 Just as Rome wasn’t built in a day, a residential solar energy system isn’t installed overnight.
 From HOA paperwork to permits and utility commissioning, there are many outside entities involved with a solar installation.
 Your chosen solar installation partner should handle all of this for you, but each of these entities are experiencing large backlogs as people rush to claim the full incentive before it's gone.
 While it varies from city to city—with some permit backlogs as long as 6 weeks—we recommend locking in your solar contract before the end of September in order to ensure enough time to complete permitting, design, installation, and commissioning before the year ends.

-As people rush to make the 30% ITC deadline, solar installation schedules are quickly filling up as well.
+As people rush to make ITC deadline, solar installation schedules are quickly filling up as well.
 We're experiencing this firsthand at Sun Valley Solar.
 To ensure you have enough time to qualify for the full full 26% tax credit on your 2020 taxes, start your solar project today.

-decade.
+If you'd like to claim the 26% solar tax credit, now is the time to act.
 Contact one of our qualified solar integrators to start your solar project today!